kitsune-soc/docs/src/content/docs/en/configuring/search.md

 description: Configuring Kitsune's search features
 ---

+> This feature is gated behind the `kitsune-search` compile-time feature, but enabled by default

 Kitsune has a number of search backends, each different from the other, to best fit your specific needs.
 We want to give you a brief overview over the available backends.